Baixuan Xu Tony 徐柏轩

 - VLM/LLMs’ reasoning ability, especially from the perspective of meta-cognition (system2 thinking and beyond)

-If you are interested in these areas, please feel free to contact me at bxuan at connect dot ust dot hk
+If you are interested in these areas, please feel free to contact me at bxuan at connect dot ust dot hk.

 Education